 I’ve helped many families in Singapore organise their moves and I’ve consolidated a list of do’s and don’ts when it comes to packing, including valuable tips from my clients and followers, that I’m happy to share with you below.
 I hope they’ll give you some peace of mind if a move is on the table for you.

-- Use cushions, blankets and towels to protect items from moving around – to prevent damage
+- Use cushions and towels to protect items from moving around – to prevent damage

 - Use standing wardrobe hanger box for your hanging clothes – to save time and creases